-Due to the nature of the profession, texting has become a popular way to communicate in the healthcare industry.
-However, there’s a need for more secure messaging.
 Due to the strict requirements of the Health Insurance Portability and Accountability Act (HIPAA) of 1996 and the rise of cybersecurity threats targeting the healthcare industry, communicating patient information via text significantly increases the risk of a data breach.

 Patient care requires fast-paced collaboration for life-saving decisions.
 Emails, phone calls or pagers are not effective enough for these situations, which require rapid responses.
 Traditional SMS text messaging and even messaging apps such as WhatsApp and Facebook Messenger — despite encrypting text — fail to meet HIPAA standards, leaving patient information vulnerable.
 To leverage the convenience of text messaging while protecting patient information, healthcare organizations need to explore implementing a secure, compliant messaging platform.